ourandream/vuepress-blog/docs/_posts/pixi.md

 // Add the mask as a child, so that the mask is positioned relative to its parent maskContainer.addChild(mask);
-// Offset by the window's frame width maskContainer.position.set(4,4);
+// Offset by the window's frame width maskContainer.position.set(4, 4);
 // And add the container to the window! frame.addChild(maskContainer);

 // Create contents for the masked container let text = new PIXI.Text(
-  'This text will scroll up and be masked, so you can see how masking works.
-Lorem ipsum and all that.\n\n' + 'You can put anything in the container and it will be masked!', {
+  "This text will scroll up and be masked, so you can see how masking works.
+Lorem ipsum and all that.\n\n" +
+    "You can put anything in the container and it will be masked!", {
     fontSize: 24,
     fill: 0x1010ff,
     wordWrap: true,
-    wordWrapWidth: 180
+    wordWrapWidth: 180,
   }
 );
 text.x = 10;